trollfot/dolmen.app.authentication/src/dolmen/app/authentication/README.txt

 *************************

-``dolmen.app.authentication`` is the package responsible for the users groups managements in a Dolmen application.
-Built on the on the top of ``dolmen.authentication``, it provides a set of plugins and base classes that can help building a complex users & groups system.
+``dolmen.app.authentication`` is the package responsible for the users groups management in a Dolmen application.
+Built on the on the top of ``dolmen.authentication`` and ``zope.pluggableauth``, it provides a set of plugins and base classes that can help building a complex users & groups system.

 Credentials plugins
 ===================